silvermanj7/yeoman.github.io/app/learning/index.md

 npm install -g generator-webapp
 ```

-New Node and npm users might runs into permissions issues.
-These issues shows up in the form of `EACCESS` errors during installation.
+New Node and npm users might run into permissions issues.
+These issues show up in the form of `EACCESS` errors during installation.
 Refer to the [npm guide to fix permissions]
 (https://docs.npmjs.com/getting-started/fixing-npm-permissions) if this happens to you.

 *npm is the package manager for [Node.js](https://nodejs.org/) and comes bundled with it.*